How to Generate Code from Proto Files for Different Languages

 # Specify multiple files

-protoc --go_out=. user.proto order.proto product.proto
+protoc --go_out=. user.proto order.proto product.proto2.
+Specify Import Paths

 # Specify proto file search paths

-protoc -I./protos -I./common --go_out=. user.proto
+protoc -I./protos -I./common --go_out=. user.proto3.
+Generate Descriptor Files

 # Generate binary descriptor file